flameshot-org/flameshot/docs/dev/src/docs.md

     button in the top right corner of the page.

 ## Serving locally
-To serve the documentation locally, run the `make serve` target in the `docs` directory.
+To serve the documentation locally, run the `make serve` target in the `docs/dev` directory.

 ## Notes and conventions
 - When you add new files or rename existing files or section names, be sure to